Last updated: October 12, 2018

 - Additional Standards:

-- US History Era 6 Standard 1B: The student understands the rapid growth of cities and how urban life changed.
+- US History Era 2 Standard 1A: The student understands how diverse immigrants affected the formation of European colonies.

 Curriculum Standards for Social Studies from the National Council for the Social Studies

 - Thinking Skills: